department-of-veterans-affairs/va.gov-platform-architecture/rfc/README.md

 * Ensuring all comments are appropriately addressed and when appropriately addressed, that they are subsequently resolved in the PR.
 * Enforcing adherence to the stipulated timeline(s) for the RFC, including enforcement of the Commenting Period.
     * If necessitated by lively commenting, managing this timeline by extending the Commenting Period.
-* On conclusion and stabilization of the RFC, attaining approval[1] from at least one of the registered `CODEOWNERS` of the RFC and subsequently merging the PR into the `main` branch and communicating this merge to the same channels as where the PR's existence was announced.
+* On conclusion and stabilization of the RFC, obtaining approval[1] from at least one of the registered `CODEOWNERS` of the RFC and subsequently merging the PR into the `main` branch and communicating this merge to the same channels as where the PR's existence was announced.

 The Primary Author has the prerogative to ignore, discard, or include comments that were registered outside the stated Commenting Period, into the record.